opds-community/drafts/best-practices/buying.md

 Since buying can be a complex operation that can require the user to accept specific terms and set up a payment option, most catalogs will rely on a browser to finalize the transaction.

-This means that buy link usually rely on `text/html` in `type` plus [`indirectAcquisition`](https://drafts.opds.io/opds-2.0#53-acquisition-links) to indicate to the user the format and/or DRM of what they're buying.
+This means that buy links usually rely on `text/html` in `type` plus [`indirectAcquisition`](https://drafts.opds.io/opds-2.0#53-acquisition-links) to indicate to the user the format and/or DRM of what they're buying.

 **Example: Buy link for an LCP protected EPUB**